Largest and heaviest animals: Insects (Insecta)

 Insects, a class of Arthropoda, are easily the most numerous class of organisms, with over one million identified species, and probably many undescribed species.
 The heaviest insect is almost certainly a species of beetle, which incidentally is the most species-rich order of organisms.
-Although heavyweight giant wetas (Deinacrida heteracantha) are known, the elephant beetles of Central and South America, (Megasoma elephas) and (M. actaeon), the Titan beetle (Titanus giganteus) of the neotropical rainforest or the Goliath beetles, (Goliathus goliatus) and (G. regius), of Africa's rainforest are thought to reach a higher weight.
+Although heavyweight giant wētās (Deinacrida heteracantha) are known, the elephant beetles of Central and South America, (Megasoma elephas) and (M. actaeon), the Titan beetle (Titanus giganteus) of the neotropical rainforest or the Goliath beetles, (Goliathus goliatus) and (G. regius), of Africa's rainforest are thought to reach a higher weight.
 The most frequently crowned are the Goliath beetles, the top known size of which is at least 100 g and 11.5 cm.
 The elephant beetles and titan beetle can reach greater lengths than the Goliath, at up to 13.1 and 15.2 cm, respectively, but this is in part thanks to their rather large horns.
 The Goliath beetle's wingspan can range up to 25 cm.

 Some moths and butterflies have much larger areas than the heaviest beetles, but weigh a fraction as much.

 The longest insects are the stick insects, see below.

 Representatives of the extinct dragonfly-like order Meganisoptera, such as the Carboniferous Meganeura monyi of what is now France and the Permian Meganeuropsis permiana of what is now North America, are the largest insect species known to have existed.
 These creatures had a wingspan of some 75 cm and a mass of over 1 lb, making them about the size of a crow.